bekk/bekk-christmas/post/elm/wip-maybe-map2-mapx.md

 post_year: 2020
 post_day: 14
 title: Combining Maybe's in Elm
-ingress: Ever needed to combine different Maybe-values to produce another value?
+ingress: Have you ever needed to combine different Maybe-values to produce another value?
 In this article, we explore just that.
 links:
   - url: https://package.elm-lang.org/packages/elm/core/latest/Maybe#map2
     title: Maybe.map2